 - From Metro Manila, you can book an overnight bus headed to Baguio City.
 The trip lasts only 4 to 5 hours (depending on season and traffic).

 - When you arrive in Baguio City, rent a taxi going to the Terminal of Kabayan (Near the Old Slaughterhouse)

-- Take a bus or van to Kabayan and tell the driver to drop you off at the DENR office.
-Use the Google Map tip below so you can still arrive at the DENR office even if the driver forgets your request.
+- Take a bus or van to Kabayan and tell the driver/conductor to drop you off at the DENR office.
+(See Google Map tips below)

 - At the DENR office, sign up your details for safety purposes and complete your payments and requirements.

 - You will be required to attend an orientation about hiking in Mount Pulag.